s23deepak/AlphaZero-Parallelization/README.md

 # AlphaZero-Parallelization
-AlphaZero with multiple implementation of different types of parallelization on custom gym environment.
+AlphaZero with multiple implementation of parallelization on custom gym environment.